-The aim in all of these forms of experiential learning is to expand the suite of options available to students to enrich their educations, to give students multiple opportunities to experience the joy of research and invention, the joy of exercising the new knowledge and skills they are acquiring during their Western experience.
+The aim in all of these forms of experiential learning is to expand the options available to students to enrich their education, and to give students multiple opportunities to experience the joy of research invention, and of exercising the knowledge and skills they are acquiring during their Western experience.

 We aim to ensure that every Western student is able to graduate having had at least one intense opportunity for experiential learning.